feczkob/kotlin-interface-copy/README.md

 ### Conclusion
 :white_check_mark: This repository shows how to implement the `copy` method for an interface in order to handle these objects uniformly, without the need to retrieve their actual types and to reduce boilerplate and duplicated code.
+Also, the same can be done for `abstract` classes.

 ### Resources
 - [Unchecked cast for Kotlin Collections](https://stackoverflow.com/questions/36569421/kotlin-how-to-work-with-list-casts-unchecked-cast-kotlin-collections-listkot)